bor0/gidti/manuscript/conclusion.md

 The most challenging part is to come up with the precise properties (specifications) that we should prove in order to claim correctness for our software.

-The beauty of all of this is that almost everything is just about types and finding inhabitants of types.
+The beauty of all of this is that almost everything is just about types and finding inhabitants (values) of types.

 * * *